Natemen96/ECEMasterProject/README.md

     max_actions (int, optional): [max number of action can be done times 7.
 By default 3 (7) = 21].
 Defaults to 3.
     blackout_str (str, optional): [Reads Blackout data from npy file.
-Blackout data from the 2021 Texas Blackout, a file for each country].
+Blackout data from the 2021 Texas Power Crisis, a file for each country].
 Defaults to 'Brazoria'.
     agents (list, optional): [Agent objects].
 Defaults to [None]. nonsolarhouse_data_paths (list, optional): [Path for npy file